 - Our communication pupils have improved their ability and confidence when communicating.

-- Our speech and Language therapist worked with 29 disadvantaged pupils.
+- Our Speech and Language therapist worked with 100% of our disadvantaged pupils.

 - Our ethnic minority pupils made at least as much progress as their peers.

 - EMA pupils were more successful in accessing learning opportunities presented.